GRAM: Spatial general-purpose audio representation models for real-world applications: Materials and Methods

-A room impulse response captures room specific acoustic properties such as reverberation.
-Here, we used the state-of-art Monte Carlo ray tracing RIR simulator provided by SoundSpaces 2.0~\cite{chen22soundspaces2} to simulate RIRs for a wide variety of rooms.
-We extracted high-resolution, detailed 3D meshes of houses with various architectural characteristics from Matterport3D~\citep{Matterport3D} as input for the SoundSpaces2.0 simulator.
-SoundSpaces combines the simulated RIRs with a head-related transfer function (HRTF)~\citep{CIPIC} to generate a binaural RIR (BRIR), which captures both room specific acoustic properties and binaural hearing properties.
+\textbf{Simulating real-world acoustic scenes:} A room impulse response (RIR) captures room-specific acoustic properties such as reverberation.
+We utilized high-resolution, detailed 3D meshes of houses with various architectural characteristics from Matterport3D~\citep{Matterport3D} to simulate RIRs for many different rooms in each house with the Monte Carlo ray tracing RIR simulator provided by SoundSpaces 2.0~\cite{chen22soundspaces2}.
+SoundSpaces 2.0 combines simulated RIRs with a head-related transfer function (HRTF)~\citep{CIPIC} to generate a binaural RIR (BRIR) or, with an ambisonics microphone configuration, an ambisonics RIR (ARIR).
+BRIRs capture both room acoustic properties and human spatial hearing characteristics introduced by the shape of the ears, head and torso, while ARIRs capture room acoustic properties as well as the spatial cues encoded in first-order Ambisonics.